dylancraven/blogdown_site/content/page/research.md

 ## Monitoring multi-scale impacts of drought

-With a multi-disciplinary group of colleagues, we are developing a multi-scale platform to monitor drought and its multi-faceted impacts in Chile (**Observatorio de sequía para la agricultura y biodiversidad de Chile**; https://odes-chile.org/), at national and regional scales.
+With a multi-disciplinary group of colleagues, we are developing a multi-scale platform to monitor drought and its multi-faceted impacts in Chile [**Observatorio de sequía para la agricultura y biodiversidad de Chile**](https://odes-chile.org/), at national and regional scales.
 My team is focused on examining where and how biodiversity may buffer the impacts of the extreme drought in Chile (2010-present).

 ![bla](/img/Acon_CorrNet.png)
 _Correlation network of functional diversity and composition metrics with drought metrics of the Flora of the Aconcagua Valley (Chile)_